Coal India waits for cost details on any imports

+JAKARTA, June 12 Indonesia's central bank and government have gone online in a bid to help keep volatile food prices and inflation in-line with official targets.

-NEW DELHI Coal India (COAL.NS) needs more clarity on who will foot the bill for any imports before it commits to major purchases needed to meet supply obligations to power producers, officials said on Thursday.
+NEW DELHI Feb 16 Coal India needs more clarity on who will foot the bill for any imports before it commits to major purchases needed to meet supply obligations to power producers, officials said on Thursday.

 Prime Minister Manmohan Singh has directed Coal India to guarantee long-term supplies to the under-performing power sector, even through imports if needed.